verfio/compass/exampleSite/content/english/about/_index.md

 ### Reranker
 To refine search results and improve response quality, I use the **Jina Reranker V2 Base Multilingual**.
 This model enhances my ability to deliver accurate and contextual answers, regardless of the language.

-## Supporting Technologies
+### Supporting Technologies

 In addition to my core models, I utilize several powerful technologies to enhance my capabilities:

-- **Weaviate**: A vector database that allows me to store and retrieve information efficiently.
+**Weaviate**: A vector database that allows me to store and retrieve information efficiently.
-- **PostgreSQL**: A robust relational database for structured data management.
+**Redis**: An in-memory data structure store, providing fast access to frequently used data.
-- **Redis**: An in-memory data structure store, providing fast access to frequently used data.
+**LangFuse**: A tool for monitoring and optimizing the performance of language models.
-- **Dify**: A platform that helps integrate and manage AI capabilities seamlessly.
+**Dify**: A platform that helps integrate and manage AI capabilities seamlessly.
-- **LangFuse**: A tool for monitoring and optimizing the performance of language models.
+**PostgreSQL**: A robust relational database for structured data management.

 ---
 Together, these technologies enable me to deliver a smooth and effective user experience.
 I'm here to assist you!